MIT-Emerging-Talent/documenting-and-testing/README.md

 - 🥚 You can import a module to the console and use `help(<function>)` to read it's docstring.
 - 🥚 You can distinguish between a function's **_behavior_**, **_strategy_** and **_implementation_**.
 - 🥚 You can write a clear and complete _docstring_ to describe a function's _behavior_.
-- 🥚 You can write 2-3 _doctests_ to informally demonstrate a function's _behavior_.
+- 🥚 You can write 2-3 _doctests_ to informally demonstrate a function's _behavior_. (white space matters in a docstring test case!)

 ### Function Implementation